How to extend your car's life

 A vehicle that is maintained correctly will perform optimally and will also be lighter on fuel than an ill maintained vehicle. motus.cars now allows for the convenient booking of services online.

 Here are 7 tips to ensure that your car is properly maintained:

 1. Check your Air Filter

 You should get your filters changed every 12 months or after 20 000 kilometres, whichever comes first.
-Filters are checked with every regular service in Imperial Auto workshops.
+Filters are checked with every regular service.

 2. Inspect fluids and tyre pressure regularly

 These are very important components of your car and have a habit of wearing and running out too quickly.
 Check these at least once a month – it only takes 10 minutes.

 3. Check your battery